GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 }
 ```

-The `Query` expects a `$query` parameter indicating what to search for, and looks in the `tweet.text` and `hashtag.hashtag` predicates for that text using the `anyoftext()` GraphQL+- function.
+The `Query` expects a `$query` parameter indicating what to search for, and looks in the `tweet.text` and `hashtag.hashtag` predicates for that text using one of GraphQL+-'s [full-text search](https://docs.dgraph.io/query-language/#full-text-search) functions, `anyoftext()`.
 We want a result consisting only of tweet nodes, but since the hashtag nodes referenced in the `tweet.hashtag` edge are separate nodes we need to combine the results of our pre-search before obtaining the final result set.
-We accomplish this by using GraphQL+- [var blocks](https://docs.dgraph.io/query-language/#var-blocks), which are blocks that begin with a `var` keyword and are not returned in the results.
+We accomplish this by using GraphQL+- [var blocks](https://docs.dgraph.io/query-language/#var-blocks), which are blocks that begin with the `var` keyword and which are not returned in the results.
 We combine that capability with [value variables](https://docs.dgraph.io/query-language/#value-variables) that are written in the form of `varName as ...` to obtain a temporary list of scalar values.
-In this case, Dgraph recognizes the results of our two `var` blocks are `uid` nodes.
-We assign those `uid` lists to temporary variables `a` and `b`, and then use those lists as part of the `@filter` for our final query results.
-The end result is that we return only the subset of tweet nodes that _either_ have a `tweet.text` or a `tweet.hashtag > hashtag.hashtag` predicate containing our search text.
+In this case, Dgraph recognizes the results of our two `var` blocks are nodes.
+We assign those node `uids` to temporary variables `a` and `b`, and then use those collections as part of the `@filter` for our final query.
+The end result is that we return only the subset of tweet nodes that _either_ have a `tweet.text` or a `tweet.hashtag { hashtag.hashtag }` predicate containing our search text.

-To see this in action here we've got the above query looking for the search term `user`, which should return at least a handful of results.
+To see this in action here we've got the above query looking for the search term `user`, which should return at least a handful of results in your local installation if you generated some dummy data during the app install.

 <!-- prettier-ignore-start -->
 {{< runnable >}}